 Thread.Sleep Method (TimeSpan)

-Blocks the current thread for a specified time.
+Suspends the current thread for the specified amount of time.

 Assembly: mscorlib (in mscorlib.dll)